 Role of Office Bearers

-The Chair will convene the Annual Meeting of Members, lead delegations to Parliament House Canberra, be the key contact for elected officials from NGAA Member Councils and lead delegations to State Government in their home state.
+The Chair will convene the Annual Meeting of Members, lead delegations to Parliament House Canberra, be the key contact for elected and appointed representatives from NGAA Member Councils and lead delegations to State Government in their home state.

 The Deputy Chair will fill the Chair role if the Chair is unavailable and lead delegations to State Government in their home state.